YOLOv9 vs YOLOv5: A Detailed Comparison

 Use Cases

-- Rapid prototyping and development: Its ease of use and extensive resources make it perfect for quick development cycles and educational purposes.
+- Rapid prototyping and development, thanks to its ease of use and extensive support.

 Model | size (pixels) |